-The way obsidian breaks is similar to glass.
+The way obsidian breaks is very similar to glass.
 The correct term for this type of break is a conchoidal fracture.

 A steel scalpel has a cutting edge similar to a saw due to the metal's crystalline structure.
 The edge of a non crystalline material is completely smooth so the incision is cleaner and more precise.

 Hematite causes the red and brown varieties whilst inclusions known as spherulites (spherical bodies) cause the whitish grey markings in snowflake obsidian.

 The presence of iron and magnesium produces black obsidian which is the most well known.

 The spherulites in snowflake obsidian are difficult to see in detail without powerful magnification.
 They're known to have radiating fibrous needle-like crystals.

-Vitreous is widely used to describe the surface of a stone whose surface interacts with light in a similar way to glass.
+The word "vitreous" is widely used to describe the surface of a stone whose surface interacts with light in a similar way to glass.
 Spherulites tend to have a duller lustre than the host rock.

-The name obsidian (Latin obsidiānus) is said to have come from a printing error involving the Latin word Obsiānus.
-This was a reference to an ancient Roman named Obsius.
+The meaning of obsidian (Latin obsidiānus) is said to have come from a misreading involving the word "obsiānus".

 Pliny the Elder Roman author, naturalist and philosopher [23 AD - 79 AD] stated in his works Naturalis Historia in reference to obsian glass and obsian stone;